The Amity Affliction

 Frequently Asked Questions

-Some of The Amity Affliction's most popular songs include Pittsburgh (No Intro), Drag the Lake, Don't Lean on Me.
-These tracks have impressed fans and helped cement their place in the music industry.
+The Amity Affliction's most streamed songs include Pittsburgh (No Intro), Drag the Lake, Don't Lean on Me.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.